bschreck/deep.sh/docs/tutorial_history_backend.rst

         yield from self._get_db_items()

-These two methods are responsible for getting history items for the current xonsh session and all historical sessions respectively.
+These two methods are responsible for getting history items for the current deepsh session and all historical sessions respectively.

 And here is our helper method to get docs from DB:

 .. code-block:: python

     def _get_db_items(self, sessionid=None):
-        path = '/xonsh-history/_all_docs?include_docs=true'
+        path = '/deepsh-history/_all_docs?include_docs=true'
         if sessionid is not None:
             path += '&start_key="{0}"&end_key="{0}-z"'.format(sessionid)
         try: